sderosiaux/golb/pages/2016-10-23-are-you-up-to-date/index.md

 # Newsletters

-There are easy to subscribe and forget.
+Subscribe and forget.

-The emails are where I got tons of links.
+The emails are the source I got tons of links.
 I don't spend the same time on every one of them, it would be too damn time consuming!

 - <http://highscalability.com/>: stuff-the-internet-says-on-scalability, quotes and numbers.
 A LOT of links to blogs and articles.
 - <http://www.confluent.io/blog/>: top quality articles about confluent platform (kafka, streams, connect..)